strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/populate.md

 The [FoodAdvisor](https://github.com/strapi/foodadvisor) example application includes various levels of relations between content-types.
 For instance, an `article` content-type includes a relation with the `category` content-type, but a `category` can also be assigned to any `restaurant` content-type.

 It is therefore possible, with a single `GET` request to `/api/articles`, to include information about the `category` an article belongs to, but also about the various restaurants belonging to the same `category`.

-As an example, let's compare the responses returned with `populate[0]=category` (1-level deep) and `populate[category][populate][0]=restaurants` (2-level deep):
+As an example, let's compare the responses returned with `populate[0]=category` (1 level deep) and `populate[category][populate][0]=restaurants` (2 levels deep):

 <SideBySideContainer>
 <SideBySideColumn>

+**1 level deep**

-When we only populate one level deep, asking for the categories associated to articles, we can get the following example response (highlighted lines show the `category` relations field):
+When we only populate 1 level deep, asking for the categories associated to articles, we can get the following example response (highlighted lines show the `category` relations field):

 <ApiCall noSideBySide>
 <Request title="Example request">